Dilia, New Mexico on Route 66

 Dilia was bypassed by Route 66 in 1937, with the new alignment making a more direct route to Albuquerque from Santa Rosa.

-Several old buildings remain in this near ghost town which has no open services.
+Several old buildings remain in this near ghost town, which has no open services.
 However, the Sacred Heart Church is still active.
 It is located about a block west of US-84, on NM-119.

-Route 66 continues north on U.S. 84 for 26 miles north to Romeroville.
+Route 66 continues north on U.S. 84 for 26 miles to Romeroville.
 It meets with I-25, turns southwest, and follows the old Santa Fe Trail to Pecos through the Pecos River Valley.

 Maestas Beer at Dilia, New Mexico by Kathy Alexander.